 - Ask Yourself Conscious Questions Each Day: There are a seemingly endless variety of topics that we can consciously bring up and analytically explore.
 To care for the mind, you may want to start asking yourself daily conscious questions that are designed to change your limiting beliefs, challenge your misperceptions, and increase the levels of fulfillment you enjoy.
 A few examples of these questions may be ‘What am I grateful for?‘, ‘What am I excited about in my life?’, and ‘Why is it important for me to offer compassion to all?’.
 You can start the process by asking yourself one conscious question in the morning and one in the evening that you analytically explore for a few minutes at a time.

 - Improve Your Diet and Get Physically Active: Just as the body was the easiest personal aspect to describe, it is also the easiest aspect to give sound care-taking advice for.
 It is widely known that by equally committing one’s self to a healthy diet and exercise habits, individuals can enjoy the benefits that come from a healthy body.
 You can best care for your body by reducing your intake of unwholesome foods, increasing your consumption of fruits and vegetables, and finding physical fitness activities that you wholeheartedly enjoy.

 Consciously Caring for Your Soul:

-You should now know that the true and lasting levels of happiness, success, and fulfillment that you seek can only be obtained by consciously taking-care of your mind, body, and soul.
-By using meditation to explore your deepest nature of pure consciousness and making the commitment to tend to your mind, body, and soul from this level, you’ll be on your way to maximizing your levels of life-satisifcation and personal wellbeing.
+You should now know that the true and lasting levels of happiness, success, and fulfillment that you seek can only be obtained by consciously taking care of your mind, body, and soul.
+By using meditation to explore your deepest nature of pure consciousness and making the commitment to tend to your mind, body, and soul from this level, you’ll be on your way to maximizing your levels of life satisfaction and personal well-being.